 Note no reservations here, but you can order drinks while you’re waiting for a table.

 If you want a beautiful spot in downtown Austin where you can enjoy a café brunch and handcrafted cocktails, consider Forthright.
 It’s in a prime location right by Lady Bird Lake and walking distance from nearly any downtown hotel.
 It's slightly more sophisticated than some of the beer gardens and bakeries we've mentioned thus far.

 Start with a delicious cappuccino (they have a great coffee program here) or a specialty drink, like their spiced lavender chai latte.
 Order some of their homemade cinnamon rolls for the table, and then try one of their classic brunch plates: chicken and waffles, pastrami hash, and brioche french toast are all delicious.
 Forthright also makes amazing brunch cocktails.
 “A Shot of Morning Clarity” (their take on a clear Bloody Mary) is just what you need after a Saturday night out on the town.

 6. Fareground food Hall

 Fareground is Austin's epic food hall, located in the middle of downtown.
-There are multiple food booths and bars where guests can walk up to order food before finding their own seat.
+There are multiple food booths and bars where guests can walk up to order food before finding their own seats.
 Since it's a seat-yourself situation, it's a great place for a big group to gather.

-DRINK, a central bar at the food hall, offer $5 mimosas and Bloody Mary cocktails, and you can order your food ahead online if you're in a hurry.
+DRINK, a central bar at the food hall, offers $5 mimosas and Bloody Mary cocktails, and you can order your food ahead online if you're in a hurry.
 Fareground definitely wins for local Austin food served in a convenient way for a large group of foodies.